 Next, click the “Change Plan Settings” link to the right of the plan and then click “Delete This Plan.”

-The Ultimate Performance plan is only really useful in specific cases, but it can make a difference.
+The Ultimate Performance plan is only really useful in specific cases, but it can make a difference if you’re trying to squeeze every last bit out of your system.